pydicom/pynetdicom/docs/examples/qr_find.rst

    from pydicom import dcmread
    from pydicom.dataset import Dataset

-   from pynetdicom3 import AE
+   from pynetdicom import AE
-   from pynetdicom3.sop_class import PatientRootQueryRetrieveInformationModelFind
+   from pynetdicom.sop_class import PatientRootQueryRetrieveInformationModelFind

    # Initialise the Application Entity and specify the listen port
    ae = AE(port=11112)